DIsaacman/Shoex/README.md

 - Copy The ABI and save/overwrite to backend/contracts/compiled using the same names
 - Deploy the ShoeX Token Presale and Crowdsale (ShoexTokenPreCrowdsaleDeployer)
 - Parse in the input parameters including token name and token rate with Remix Deployer
-- Copy the address owner of presale
-- Copy the contract addresses
+- Copy the contract addresses of Presale and Crowdsale
 - Insert the addresses into an .env file using the sytnax

 ```env